-Solve the problem.
-The default settings give the six lowest eigenvalues.
+Click the Solve button on the Main toolbar to compute the solution.
+The default setting gives the six lowest eigenvalues.

 Plot some of the eigenfunctions associated with the eigenvalues.
 Select the corresponding eigenvalue from the Eigenvalue list on the General page in the Plot Parameters dialog box.
 The plot shows the oddly shaped drum seen from above.